PublishPixel

 Is this tool free?

 Yes.
 The app is designed as a free browser-based utility.
-AdSense placeholders are prepared but no fake ads are shown.
+AdSense support is prepared, but ads are not shown unless an approved publisher client is configured.

 Should I verify official requirements?